 Ben Smith, normally a man with great presence of mind, had two moments in the final he would like to forget.
 One was early in the first half when, with his team ahead 3-0, he fumbled a ball just outside his own 22 and knocked on.
 Australia got a penalty from the resultant scrum and levelled the scores.

 Then, early in the second half, Smith had a brain-fade when Drew Mitchell hove dangerously close to the line and lifted the winger’s legs well above the horizontal while making a tackle.
 The effect of the tackle was mitigated to some extent because the two were not alone; there were a couple of players who made the impact less.
+But he was sent off for 10 minutes.

 New Zealand coach Steve Hansen then decided to move Smith to the wing and brought in Beauden Barrett to man the last line of defence.
 Smith played much better after he returned from the sin-bin, and created New Zealand’s last try, collecting the ball when Mitchell knocked on close to the All Blacks line and punting it ahead for Barrett to chase and touch down.